IOS Accessibility Issues

 - The <select> elements that contain <optgroup> groupings are not read properly on iPhone iOS 11.2.6 on Safari Browser.
 When VoiceOver reads the optgroup label, it is assumed as a regular picker option rather than a heading.
 Thus, users cannot understand the structure of the listbox.
 The user cannot trigger the option using the done button.
 No option is selected after the user use the swipe up or down on the picker, then done button.
 If the user use double tap to trigger the option on the optgroup, the picker container is left on the screen and done button must be pressed to remove the picker container on the page.
 This is still an issue in iOS 12.
 Tested with https://labs.levelaccess.com/index.php/Select_Option_and_Optgroup_Elements#Select_with_Optgroup

 - When SVGs are implemented as <img> tags with an .svg as the source, VoiceOver with Safari on mobile skips the image entirely, even if there is an alt value, without role="img".
 If the image is implemented as link content, VoiceOver does read the alt value as the link content, but does not identify it as part of an image without the role.
-(March 2017, https://simplyaccessible.com/article/7-solutions-svgs/)
+(March 2017, This is not fixed in iOS 12. https://simplyaccessible.com/article/7-solutions-svgs/)

 - aria-label attributes applied to <svg> elements are skipped by VoiceOver with Safari on iOS unless the <svg> is the child of a focusable element.
-(March 2017, https://simplyaccessible.com/article/7-solutions-svgs/)
+(March 2017, This is fixed in iOS 12. https://simplyaccessible.com/article/7-solutions-svgs/)

 - Try to activate a control (A) that's visually covered by sticky or fixed position element (B).
 Result: element (B) absorbs the click; if (B) is a control it is activated. https://bugs.webkit.org/show_bug.cgi?id=182786